LP Intelligence Documentation

 - Versioned endpoints

-The API is designed for integration into production systems.
+The API is designed for application and backend integration.

 2. Quickstart